1931 Hawke's Bay earthquake: Miscellaneous

-A group of prisoners working at Bluff Hill in Napier had four of their number buried in a landslip by the quake.
+Four prisoners working at Bluff Hill in Napier were buried in a landslip caused by the quake.
 The remaining prisoners dug them out, but two had been killed.
 The prisoners re-assembled without any attempt to escape and were locked up in the Napier Jail.
 In Taradale, Mission Estate missionaries' accommodation block had been built and opened on 2 February.
 The next day the earthquake struck, causing serious damage to the entire Mission.
 Two priests and seven students were killed when the stone chapel was destroyed.
-In Havelock North, St Luke's church was damaged (but not destroyed) just before a wedding was due to take place.
+In Havelock North, St. Luke's church was damaged (but not destroyed) just before a wedding was due to take place.
 The couple got married later in the day, but outdoors.

-About 10 per cent of homes on soft ground in Napier experienced ground damage, such as liquefaction.
+About 10% of homes on soft ground in Napier experienced ground damage, such as liquefaction.
 There was a large amount of damage to buildings, mainly ones made of brick; the earthquake occurred before an earthquake building code was introduced.
 The Napier Daily Telegraph newspaper office was destroyed, and so was the Hawke's Bay Heralds printing facility in Hastings.
 Napier Technical College was destroyed, which caused it to be disestablished and amalgamated into Napier Girls' High School and Napier Boys' High School.

 Casualties

-The official death toll was 256 although the Napier earthquake memorial lists 258 names.
-Of these, 161 people were in Napier, 93 in Hastings and two in Wairoa.
+The official death toll was 256, although the Napier earthquake memorial lists 258 names.
+Of these, 161 people were in Napier, 93 in Hastings, and two in Wairoa.
 Thousands more were injured, with over 400 being hospitalised.
-There were several places that had multiple deaths, including 17 deaths due to Roach's department store collapsing, 15 in an old men's home, 9 students in Napier Technical College, 8 from Grand Hotel and 7 at the Greenmeadows seminary.
+There were several places that had multiple deaths, including 17 deaths due to Roach's department store collapsing, 15 in an old men's home, 9 students in Napier Technical College, 8 from Grand Hotel, and 7 at the Greenmeadows seminary.